In This Apportionment Lottery, the House Always Wins: House Monotonicity

 \begin{restatable}{theorem}{thmhousemono} There exists an apportionment method $F$ that satisfies house monotonicity, quota, and ex ante proportionality. \end{restatable}

-\paragraph{Implications for deterministic methods} Our construction also increases our understanding of \emph{deterministic} apportionment solutions satisfying house monotonicity and quota: Indeed, the possible roundings of the bipartite graph constructed for cumulative rounding turn out to correspond one-to-one to the finite seat sequences satisfying quota.
-Together with \cref{lem:repetition2}, this gives a characterization of all seat sequences that satisfy quota, providing a geometric (and graph-theoretic) alternative to the characterizations by \citet{Still79} and \citet{BY79}. \begin{restatable}{theorem}{propquotatone} For each population vector $\vec{p}$, we can construct a bipartite graph $(A \cup B, E)$ such that the set $S$ of all finite seat sequences satisfying quota for $\vec{p}$ is in one-to-one correspondence to the corner points of the polytope of all perfect fractional matchings on $(A \cup B, E)$.
-Together with \cref{lem:repetition2} this characterizes the set of infinite seat sequences satisfying quota as the set of infinite sequences over $S$. \end{restatable}
+\paragraph{Implications for deterministic methods.} Our construction also increases our understanding of \emph{deterministic} apportionment solutions satisfying house monotonicity and quota: Indeed, the possible roundings of the bipartite graph constructed for cumulative rounding (plus some minor modifications, described in the proof) turn out to correspond one-to-one to the finite seat sequences satisfying quota.
+Together with \cref{lem:repetition2}, this gives a characterization of all seat sequences that satisfy quota, providing a graph-theoretic alternative to the characterizations by \citet{Still79} and \citet{BY79}.

+\begin{restatable}{theorem}{propquotatone} For any population profile $\vec{p}$, we can construct a bipartite graph whose perfect matchings are in one-to-one correspondence with the finite seat sequences satisfying quota. \end{restatable} The proof is deferred to \cref{app:housemonoproofs}.
+Combined with \cref{lem:repetition2} this characterizes the set of infinite seat sequences satisfying quota and thus the apportionment solutions satisfying house monotonicity and quota.